Our School App Stay connected on the go...

 On entry to Year 7, students are encouraged to take a special interest in developing their current level of musical skills and enjoy more specialised teaching on an instrument from one of the twenty-two visiting instrumental teachers.
 If they wish, they can be prepared for instrumental, theory and musicianship exams with Associated Board, Trinity Guildhall or London College of Music.

-Instruments offered are: singing, piano, classical guitar, violin, viola, cello, flute, clarinet, oboe, bassoon, saxophone, cornet, trumpet, French horn, trombone, tuba, drum kit, electric guitar, bass guitar with sitar being planned for 2016.
+Instruments offered are: singing, piano, classical guitar, violin, viola, cello, flute, clarinet, oboe, bassoon, saxophone, cornet, trumpet, French horn, trombone, tuba, drum kit, electric guitar, bass guitar.
 Our instrumental teaching team consists of well qualified professional performers who offer excellent tuition during the school day.
 Many students remain with their instrument teachers throughout their school life and gain Grade 8 and even diplomas on their instruments while here.

 Parents who wish to request instrument lessons for their child should first complete the Instrumental Tuition Request form which can be found on the website.
 This form gives details of the fees and timings of lessons and also gives contact details for the music and finance departments.